Health Department lifts harmful algae bloom advisory

 The algae blooms, which occurred in this area, may produce mats along the river bottom that may then detach, float on the water surface, or accumulate along downstream shorelines.

-The North Fork of the Shenandoah River serves as the drinking water source for the Towns of Strasburg and Woodstock, and the City of Winchester.
-All three localities took precautions to prevent impacts to drinking water, including routine testing for cyanotoxins and optimization of treatment processes for cyanotoxin removal.
+The North Fork of the Shenandoah River serves as the drinking water source for Strasburg, Woodstock, and Winchester.
+All three localities took every precaution to prevent impacts to drinking water, including routine testing for cyanotoxins and optimization of treatment processes for cyanotoxin removal.

-Anatoxin-a, the main toxin present in this harmful algae bloom, has not been detected in the Town of Strasburg's raw (untreated) or finished drinking water since Aug.
+Anatoxin-a, the main toxin present in this harmful algae bloom, has not been detected in Strasburg's raw (untreated) or finished drinking water since Aug.
 12, and toxin levels remained below VDH and Environmental Protection Agency health advisory levels at all times during this event.

-Anatoxin-a was below detectable levels in the Town of Woodstock and the City of Winchester's raw and finished drinking water for the duration of the harmful algae bloom.
+Anatoxin-a was below detectable levels in Woodstock's and Winchester's raw and finished drinking water for the duration of the harmful algae bloom.
 Drinking water remains safe to drink and use in all three localities.

 Harmful algae can cause skin rash and gastrointestinal illnesses, such as upset stomach, nausea, vomiting and diarrhea.
 Some toxins in algae blooms can be fatal to dogs and other animals when ingested.
 If you or your animals experience any negative health effects after swimming in or near an algal bloom, seek medical or veterinary care promptly, the news release said.